 The Community well-being group of activities includes - community partnerships, economic development and district promotion, youth development, information centres, and emergency management.
+Develop a culture of collaboration and partnership between agencies, organisations, communities and individuals to deliver community well-being to the District.

-Year Programmes Year 2 (2022/2023) Community partnerships Contract with local organisations to develop and deliver events, activities and projects to support the well-being of people within the towns and District.
-Contract with local organisations to provide a range of information, such as: Up-to-date calendar of events, and Community newsletters Economic development and district promotion Management of www.visitrangitikei.nz Implementation of the Housing Strategy Implementation of Economic Development Strategy Youth development • Youth Council • Implement the Youth Strategic Framework Emergency management Civil Defence - increasing the District's resilience through: Stakeholder partnerships Preparedness and planning Enhanced response capability and capacity Community response and recovery planning Radio network upgrade
+Year Programmes Year 2 (2022/202 Community partnerships Contract with local organisations to develop and deliver events, activities and projects to support the well-being of people within the towns and District.
+Contract with local organisations to provide a range of information, such as: Up-to-date calendar of events, and Community newsletters Economic development and district promotion • Management of www.visitrangitikei.nz • Implementation of the Housing Strategy • Implementation of Economic Development Strategy Youth development • Youth Council • Implement the Youth Strategic Framework Emergency management Civil Defence - increasing the District's resilience through: Stakeholder partnerships Preparedness and planning Enhanced response capability and capacity Community response and recovery planning Radio network upgrade

-There are no significant variations in the planned work programme.
 No significant financial variations are expected.

 Level of Service Measurements and Targets Council's intended Level of Service is to: Ensure competency in discharging Civil Defence responsibilities Performance measure Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises How we will measure a.
-Self-assessment of responsiveness and recovery following activation of the Emergency Operations Centre b.
-Number of civil defence exercises undertaken Years 1-3 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 4-10 (a) Self-assessment undertaken and responded to within four months of Energency Operations centre activation Years 1-3 (b) At least one exercise undertaken each year Years 4-10 (b) Councils Intended Level of Service is to: Identify and promote opportunities for economic development in the District.
+Self-assessment of responsiveness and recovery following activation of the Emergency Operations Centreb.
+Number of civil defence exercises undertaken Years 1-3 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 4-10 (a) self-assessment undertaken and responded to within rour months of Emergency Operations Centre activation Years 1-3 (b) At least one exercise undertaken each year Years 4-10 (b) At least one exercise under taken each year Councils Intended Level of Service is to: Identify and promote opportunities for economic development in the District.
 Performance measure (new) Implementing actions each year from the Economic Development Strategy and Housing Strategy Action Plans.
 How we will measure Number of actions completed per year.
 Years 1-3 Greater than 80% of the actions completed for each relevant year.
-Year 4-10 dreater than 30% of the actions completed for each relevant year.
+Year 4-10 Greater than 60% of the actions completed for each relevant year.
 Performance measure (new) District GDP growth compared to national GDP growth.
 How we will measure Infometrics information on GDP growth.
-Years 1-3 GDP grow for the Rangitīkei District is within +/-1% of national GDP growth, or better.
-Year 4-10 GDF grow for the hangline District is within 17-170 of hational GDF growth, of Detter.
+Years 1-3 CDB grow for the Bangitīkai Dictrict is within ±/ 10% of national CDB growth, or better Year 4-10 GDP grow for the Rangitīkei District is within +/-1% of national GDP growth, or better.